-- 2.1 The framework is underpinned by a set of principles to guide Boards, their partner agencies and other community partners in their responsibilities for learning, reviewing and improving local adult protection policy and practice.
-The principles have played an important role in shaping the design and development of the new arrangements for multi-agency adult practice reviews.
-These ensure: - professionals in all services working with individuals and their families in the local area are given the assistance they need so they can undertake the complex and difficult work of protecting adults with confidence and competence; - organisational cultures, and the processes that underpin the culture, are experienced as fair and just, and promote supportive management and work environments for professionals; - a positive shared learning culture is an essential requirement for achieving effective multi-agency practice; and - a culture of transparency is created that: - provides regular opportunities to address multi-agency collaboration and practice, and multi-agency learning, reflection and development; - has processes for learning and reviewing that are flexible and proportionate and are open to professional and public challenge; - engages with individuals and families in cases and takes account of their wishes and views; - provides accountability and reassurance to individuals, families and the wider public; - identifies promptly the need for systemic or professional changes and ensures timely action is taken; - shares and disseminates new knowledge or lessons learned on a multiagency basis locally, regionally and nationally; and - the work of learning, reviewing and improving local multi-agency adult protection policy and practice is audited and evaluated for its effectiveness. - 2.2 The principles underpinning the new framework are in accord with the Principles for Older People and can be found similarly reflected in the statutory instruments and guidance of other relevant bodies for their systems of reviews, investigations and tribunals
+- 2.1 The framework is underpinned by a set of principles to guide Boards, their partner agencies and other community partners in their responsibilities for learning, reviewing and improving local child protection policy and practice.
+The principles have played an important role in shaping the design and development of the new arrangements for multi-agency child practice reviews: - professionals in all services working with children and families in the local area are given the assistance they need so they can undertake the complex and difficult work of protecting children with confidence and competence; - organisational cultures, and the processes that underpin the culture, are experienced as fair and just, and promote supportive management and work environments for professionals; - a positive shared learning culture is an essential requirement for achieving effective multi-agency practice; and - a culture of transparency is created that: - provides regular opportunities to address multi-agency collaboration and practice, and multi-agency learning, reflection and development; - has processes for learning and reviewing that are flexible and proportionate and are open to professional and public challenge; - engages with children and families in individual cases and takes account of their wishes and views; - provides accountability and reassurance to children, families and the wider public; - identifies promptly the need for systemic or professional changes and ensures timely action is taken; - shares and disseminates new knowledge or lessons learned on a multiagency basis locally, regionally and nationally; and - the work of learning, reviewing and improving local multi-agency child protection policy and practice is audited and evaluated for its effectiveness. - 2.2.
+The principles underpinning the new framework are in accord with the Articles of the Convention on the Rights of the Child3 and can be found similarly reflected in the statutory instruments and guidance of other relevant bodies for their systems of reviews, investigations and tribunals.